 - Proof of age schemes

 - CCTV

 - Supervision of entrances / machine areas

 - Physical separation of areas

 - Location of entry

 - Notices / signage

 - Specific opening hours

-- Self-exclusion schemes
+- Self-exclusion schemes all holders of general operating licences for adult gaming centres must offer self-exclusion schemes to customers requesting such a facility

 - Provision of information leaflets / helpline numbers for organisations such as GamCare.

+- Documented procedures on how employees will monitor the licensed area to ensure they are not being used by persons under the age of 18

+- Occasional spot checks for children / young persons in adult only areas

 - This list is not mandatory, nor exhaustive, and is merely indicative of example measures.